-How thick does ice have to be to drive a truck?
+How thick does ice have to be to drive a truck on it?
 Skate on?
 Go ice fishing?
-Before you go out, check ice thickness chart to determine if it’s safe!
+Before you go out, check our ice thickness chart to determine if it’s safe!

 Use common sense on the ice.
 If you’re going skating or ice fishing with a group, stay off ice that’s less than four inches thick.

 As a general rule, avoid ice that has cracks or ice near inlets or moving water.
 If you’re not familar with an area, be sure to talk to the locals because ice is rarely the same thickness all the way across a body of water and can change.
 If you’re going ice fishing, may also be a good idea to check with a local expert about ice safety.
 Bait shops or lakeside businesses may know about the ice conditions.
 Always be safe and don’t put yourself or others at risk.

 WARNING: Always be cautious.
 If you are unsure if the ice is safe, don’t take your chances!